 What will be the Audi Q6 e-tron release date?

-Late 2022 should be the Audi Q6 e-tron release date.
+Late-2022 is the projected Audi Q6 e-tron release date.

 Which models will the Audi Q6 e-tron compete with?